An open letter...

 Chief Instructor, Aikido Centers NJ LLC

-Dear Dedicated Aikidoka,
+Dear Fellow Dedicated Aikidoka,

-Therefore, I hereby submit this proposal that the current Hombu-recognized organizations, dojos and significant senior instructors in the United States seriously consider joining together now in the spirit of Aikido, and in the intention of the Founder, for solidarity and friendship in order to form a simple, unified umbrella.
-You can call it an alliance, a coalition, a cooperative, a collaboration — or even an “Aikidocracy” (ai-ki-do-cracy) a coming together meant for everyone's benefit — with each maintaining full and complete autonomy.
+Those of us who are in currently in positions of leadership or influence have an implied obligation to provide for those who are following.
+Therefore, we founding members of the U.S. Aikido Initiative hereby submit this proposal that current Hombu-recognized organizations, dojos and significant senior instructors in the United States seriously consider joining together now in the spirit of Aikido, and in the intention of the Founder, for solidarity and friendship in order to form a simple, unified umbrella — with each member maintaining full and complete autonomy.

 Perhaps you may agree that it is our generation, the first wave of students under O Sensei's direct deshi (we're not getting any younger and time is picking up speed!) , who should work towards this next evolution, to set a good example — or, at the very least, to encourage and mentor the next generation to consider these advantages and seek a solution.
 I'm the first one to agree that there are many roadblocks to such a coalition ever coming to fruition, but it is still an immensely worthwhile and mutually enriching prospect to consider and pursue.
 If it's generally determined that this idea has merit then perhaps an online or in-person symposium could be scheduled in order to meet and discuss its possible formation.

-If, after reviewing the following pages, you feel you'd like to support the idea of such an alliance then please let me/us know through the Contact Us page.
+page.
 If you have any words of support or encouragement please share them with us or your fellow aikidoka.
-I encourage you to think about this and to share and discuss this prospect amongst each other to whatever degree that’s possible.
-For the time being, I’ll continue to volunteer to collect and coordinate your support names, thoughts and responses.
+I encourage you to think about this and to share and discuss this unique alliance amongst each other to whatever degree that’s possible.

-My sincerest heartfelt thanks goes out to all of you for all you do, and have done, to bring this gift — this Way of Aikido that we are all so devoted to — to the lives of so many.
-Whether such an umbrella alliance is formed or not, I hope that we continue to see our efforts come to worthwhile fruition.
+Our sincerest heartfelt thanks goes out to all of you for all you do, and have done, to bring this gift — this Way of Aikido that we are all so devoted to — to the lives of so many.

 All my best always,